Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Additional proofs of the theoretical results

 \subsection{Proof of Proposition \ref{prop-3chi}}

+Under the assumption that each latent variable has three children, we show identifiability in a similar fashion as the proof of Theorem 4 in \cite{allman2009} by using Kruskal's theorem. {Note that \cite{allman2009} considered a general parameter space {without any inequality constraints} of model parameters and established generic identifiability.
+But in our model, we have assumed the following inequality constraints in Equation (3) in the main text:

+By examining the proof of Theorem 4 in \cite{allman2009} and carefully adapting Kruskal's Theorem to our setting, we find that the above inequality constraints on the $\theta$-parameters exactly rule out the non-identifiable case in the parameter set.
+Therefore, we are able to obtain the strict identifiability result in the following proof.}

-Under the assumption that each latent variable has three children, we show identifiability in a similar fashion as the proof of Theorem 4 in \cite{allman2009} by using Kruskal's theorem.
-Under the assumption that each latent variable has at least three children variables, suppose without loss of generality that $\G=(\I_K,\;\I_K,\;\I_K,\;\G^\star)$, where the submatrix $\G^\star$ can take an arbitrary form.
-Suppose the alternative parameters $\ov\btheta$, $\ov\pp$ associated with a potentially different $\ov\G$ lead to the same distribution of the $p$ observed variables.
+Now we proceed with the proof of the proposition.
+Under the assumption that each latent variable has at least three children variables, suppose without loss of generality that {$\G=(\I_K,\;\I_K,\;\I_K,\;\G^{\star\top})^\top$}, where the submatrix $\G^\star$ can take an arbitrary form.
+Suppose the alternative parameters $\ov\btheta$, $\ov\nnu$ associated with a potentially different $\ov\G$ lead to the same distribution of the $p$ observed variables.
 Group the first $K$ observed variables $y_1,\ldots,y_K$ into one discrete variable with $d^K$ categories and denote it by $z_1$, then each of the $d^K$ possible configurations of the vector $\tilde{\bo c}=(y_1,\ldots,y_K)$ corresponds to one category that $z_1$ can take.
 Similarly group $y_{K+1},\ldots,y_{2K}$ into another variable $z_2$, and group $y_{2K+1},\ldots,y_{3K}$ into another variable $z_3$.
 Then given latent pattern $\aaa$, the conditional probability table of $z_1$, $z_2$, $z_3$ each has size $d^K \times 2^K$; denote such a table by ${\bo\Psi}_m$.
 Based on the star-forest dependence graph structure it is not hard to deduct that each such $d^K \times 2^K$ table can be written as

 Recall the assumption \ref{eq-flip} that $\theta^{(j)}_{c\mid 1} > \theta^{(j)}_{c\mid 0}$ for all $j\in[p]$ and $c\in[d-1]$, which implies $\theta^{(j)}_{d\mid 1} < \theta^{(j)}_{d\mid 0}$.
 Therefore the following inequality always holds for any $c\in[d-1]$,